 The last delay of Avatar 2 came in July 2022, and it looks like the sequel is finally hitting cinemas next year, so fans will be able to revisit the beautiful world of Pandora.

 James Cameron was originally aiming to release Avatar: The Way of Water in 2014.
-However, the subsequent addition of three more Avatar sequels, and the necessity to develop new technology in order to film performance capture scenes underwater led to major delays to give the crew more time to work on the writing, pre-production, and visual effects.
+However, the subsequent addition of three more Avatar sequels and the necessity to develop new technology to film performance-capture scenes underwater led to major delays to give the crew more time to work on the writing, pre-production, and visual effects.

 Having been pushed back from December 2021, Avatar: The Way of Water is finally going to be released in theaters on December 16, 2022.
 Aquaman 2 originally had the same release date, but Warner Bros. move it to March 17, 2023.